thomas-citro/os_proj1/README.md

 -p nprocs     (integer value) Specify number of processes to fork (default 4).
 -c nchars     (integer value) Specify number of characters to read into the buffer (default 80).
 -s sleeptime  (integer value) Specify time to sleep in each iteration (default 3s).
--i niters     (integer value) Specify number of iterations in the loop.
+-i niters     (integer value) Specify number of iterations in the loop (default 1).
 < textfile    File containing text to be read through stdin.